MithrilJS/mithril.js/docs/simple-application.md

 The `method` option is an [HTTP method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods).
 To retrieve data from the server without causing side-effects on the server, we need to use the `GET` method.
 The `url` is the address for the API endpoint.
 The `withCredentials: true` line indicates that we're using cookies (which is a requirement for the REM API).

 The `m.request` call returns a Promise that resolves to the data from the endpoint.
 By default, Mithril assumes a HTTP response body are in JSON format and automatically parses it into a Javascript object or array.
 The `.then` callback runs when the XHR request completes.
-In this case, the callback assigns the `reesult.data` array to `User.list`.
+In this case, the callback assigns the `result.data` array to `User.list`.

 Notice we also have a `return` statement in `loadList`.
 This is a general good practice when working with Promises, which allows us to register more callbacks to run after the completion of the XHR request.